 Limitations

-Hydeline’s leather-and-foam comfort can run warm for hot sitters, especially in the power recliners.
-Taller loungers who want a higher back may find Arvo and Omaha less supportive without pillows.
-If you frequently rearrange your room, the motion sofas’ size and weight work against you.
-If you want a nap-first couch, Omaha’s supportive seat can feel a bit too “awake” compared with Arvo’s softer top layer.
+Hydeline's leather-and-foam builds can run warm for hot sitters, especially in the power recliners.
+Taller loungers who want more back height may find Arvo and Omaha less supportive without an added pillow.
+If you move furniture often, Venice and Cascade are the hardest to live with because of their size and weight.
+If long naps matter most, Omaha can feel too upright compared with Arvo's softer top layer.

 Hydeline Sofa Vs. Alternatives